-125 College Algebra 3 hours F, S
+125 College Algebra

 A study of the major concepts of algebra.
 Topics include: linear, exponential, logarithmic, power, quadratic, polynomial and rational functions and their graphs.
 Also included is solving equations, inverse functions, transformation of functions, and an introduction to series, sequences, rudimentary statistical concepts, and probability.
 Modeling of real-world phenomena will be used to reinforce these concepts as pertinent to today's students.